Play to Generalize: Learning to Reason Through Game Play

 As show in Fig.~\ref{fig:game_pipeline}, under our ViGaL paradigm, the model is trained in a game environment where it receives states from game environment, outputs next actions, and obtains rewards as feedback from the environment.
 Formally, each task, given an instruction $I$, can be formulated as a partially observable Markov decision process (POMDP): $(\mathcal{S}, \mathcal{A}, \mathcal{O}, T, R, \Omega)$, where $\mathcal{S}$ is the set of possible environment states, $\mathcal{O}$ is the set of observations available to the model, and $\mathcal{A}$ represents actions model can do in this game environment. $T: \mathcal{S} \times \mathcal{A} \to \mathcal{S}$ is the state transition function, while $R$ is a binary reward from the environment representing the correctness of action.
 Due to partial observability, the agent perceives only observations $o = \Omega(s)$.

-We design two distinct games, Snake and Rotation, to study the proposed paradigm (Fig.~\ref{fig:game_pipeline}), each targeting different MLLM capabilities.
-The Snake game is inspired by how competition can incentivize reasoning abilities in MLLMs~\cite{du2023improving}.
-It focuses on strategic decision-making by challenging the model to choose appropriate actions while competing with another snake.
-Meanwhile, the Rotation game draws inspiration from rotation-angle prediction as a supervised pre-text task in self-supervised learning~\cite{gidaris2018unsupervised}.
-This game evaluates the MLLM's visual perception capabilities, particularly in understanding complex 3D spatial transformations.
-Through these complementary games, we can systematically explore and improve reasoning and perception, two distinct and fundamental aspects of MLLM abilities.

-\paragraph{Snake.} We set up a dual-snake game based on SnakeBench~\cite{snake_bench_2025}.
-Each model controls one snake independently.
-The objective of each snake is to reach apples and score points and outcompete the other.
+\paragraph{Snake and Rotation Games.} We design two complementary games, Snake and Rotation, to study the proposed paradigm (Fig.~\ref{fig:game_pipeline}), each focusing on different MLLM capabilities.
+The Snake game, inspired by prior work showing that competition can enhance reasoning in MLLMs~\citep{du2023improving}, emphasizes strategic decision-making.
+We set up a dual-snake game based on SnakeBench~\citep{snake_bench_2025}, where each model independently controls one snake.
+The objective is to reach apples, score points, and outcompete the opponent.